MohsenAlyafei/nArabicWords/README.md

 ### Return Value:

-An Arabic text string of the converted number.
+An Arabic text string representation of the number.